mafer-mafer/mafer-mafer/README.md

 #### ⚔️ Past Projects
 <ul>
 <li>
-<a href= "https://github.com/PIKACHU-PACK/synth-city">SynthCity</a> is a multiplayer collaborative music-making game.</li>
+<a href= "https://github.com/PIKACHU-PACK/synth-city">SynthCity</a>- a multiplayer collaborative music-making game.</li>
+  <a href= "https://maria-fernanda.itch.io/am-i-home">am i hOME?</a>- a first person 3D game about experiences related to the Alice in Wonderland Syndrome.</li>
+<a href= "https://github.com/sweet-dream-team/grace-shopper">Dreamporium</a>- an eCommerce website.</li>
 </ul>

 #### 💌 Connect or Reach Out to Me